languagetool-org/languagetool/trunk/JLanguageTool/README.txt

 TODO:
- -improve error message if http server cannot be started (e.g., on port 80) -RMB menu for system tray
+ -improve error message if http server cannot be started (e.g., on port 80) -> cannot re-start at all if set to port 80 once -RMB menu for system tray
  -put licenses in extra subdir
- -make the dist-src work (= compile out of the box) -add a layer to use the simple XML so the LanguageTool GUIs can use An Gramadoir?
+ -check if some rules from xml-copy-editor.sourceforge.net are useful for us (see its source in the xmlcopyeditor-1.0.9.5/src/rulesets directory) -make the dist-src work (= compile out of the box) -add a layer to use the simple XML so the LanguageTool GUIs can use An Gramadoir?
  -load (language-specific) abbreviations from an external file